 Please register your agency as a user of ALERT to make a referral.
 Once registered you will be able to submit referrals and also see when those referrals have been considered by the council you have sent them to.

-Once we receive a referral, we will contact the client and book an appointment for them to come in to get advice about their housing options.
+Once we receive a referral, we will contact the client and book an appointment for them to get advice about their housing options.

 A guide on the duty to refer.